furbanoramos21-testing/MizKernel-Kitchen/CODE_OF_CONDUCT.md

 ## Transperancy

 Kernels that will be used for compilation here only allows for MizProject's kernel.
-This measure is taken to ensure that the kernel used is the same as the one used in the development environment.
+This measure is taken to ensure that the kernel used is only the ones that MizProject works on

 The kernel should be public-as-is and should no longer be restrictive, unlike the Previous v1 MizKernel works